HeptaSean/SocketPi/README.md

 C      | 1348   | 1345
 D      | 1300   | 1297

-### C Program to Switch Sockets
+### Python Script to Switch Sockets
-A small C program, which sends the on/off codes to sockets numbered 1 to 4, is implemented in socket_switch.c.
+A small Python script, which sends the on/off codes to sockets A to D, is implemented in socket_switch.py and can be executed by:
-It only depends on the wiringPi library being installed and can be compiled
-by:
-    gcc socket_switch.c -o socket_switch -lwiringPi
+    python socket_switch.py <socket>

 ## Web Interface
 The sockets shall be controlled by a simple web interface created with